A Survey of Scaling in Large Language Model Reasoning: Scaling in Reasoning Rounds

+Multi-agent interaction has emerged as a powerful paradigm for scaling LLM reasoning by enabling multiple models to iteratively exchange information, challenge assumptions, and refine outputs.
+Broadly, existing approaches fall into two major categories: \emph{collaborative} frameworks, which emphasize specialization and division of labor, and \emph{debate-based} frameworks, which introduce adversarial reasoning to expose errors and strengthen the final decision.

-Recently, researchers have explored the effectiveness of multi-agent collaboration, where multiple LLMs work together in a coordinated manner to achieve improved problem-solving capabilities~\cite{liang2023encouraging, kenton2024scalable}.
+In collaborative settings, multiple LLMs work together in a coordinated manner to achieve improved problem-solving capabilities~\cite{liang2023encouraging, kenton2024scalable,li2023camel}.
 In particular, in these frameworks, each LLM (agent) is assigned a distinct role—such as planner, executor, verifier, or critic—and iteratively refines its output through structured interactions with other agents~\cite{xu2024languageagentsreinforcementlearning}.
 For example, CAMEL~\cite{li2023camel} introduced a framework where LLM agents assume different personas and interact through structured role-playing, enabling more effective task completion through multi-turn communication.
 The core idea is to enhance the specialization and division of labor among LLMs, ensuring that different agents contribute unique perspectives to improve overall task performance.
-Unlike single-agent systems, which rely on an LLM’s internal reasoning capability~\citep{guo2024large, weng2023agent}, multi-agent frameworks distribute tasks across multiple agents that engage in iterative interactions~\citep{li2023camel}.
+Unlike single-agent systems, which rely on an LLM’s internal reasoning capability~\cite{guo2024large, weng2023agent}, multi-agent frameworks distribute tasks across multiple agents that engage in iterative interactions~\cite{li2023camel}.